Whiplash injuries are often regarded as minor but in reality, they can have truly painful and significant restrictive consequences.

 - Photos or videos from the scene that show the damage

-Even if it turns out the other driver is has no insurance then it is not an issue.
-Our page on Uninsured driver claims will help you understand what we do in those situations to ensure you still receive the level of fair compensation that you are legally entitled to.
+Even if the other driver has no insurance, it is still possible for us to act on your behalf.
+Our page on uninsured driver claims will help you understand what we do in these situations to ensure you still receive the level of fair compensation that you are legally entitled to.

 No win no fee personal injury solicitors

 The expression “No Win – No Fee” is often used in personal injury cases.
 It is used as a way of funding a compensation claim where the accident victim does not have the means to pay for the costs involved as the case progresses.

 A number of solicitors are prepared to handle personal injury cases on a “No Win – No Fee” basis but very few are able to offer their clients complete protection if the case is unsuccessful.

 In that event, the client could end up being liable for many thousands of pounds in legal expenses or the case won't be fully investigated and therefore likely to under-settle.

 Compensate 'no win no fee' funding